BIOP/ijp-imagetoatlas/registration.md

 This procedure starts first by a manual step, which has two goals:

 * Estimate the position of each slice along the atlas
-* Correct the atlas angles of slicing
+* Adjust the atlas slicing angles

-In order to position each slice approximately along the axis, ABBA tries to provide a convenient interface to manipulate series of slices.
+In order to position each slice approximately along the slicing axis, ABBA tries to provide a convenient interface to manipulate series of slices.

 ### First coarse positioning